LinkedIn catches so much unfair shade.

 This ties in to the point we were just covering…getting freelance clients requires research, and that’s even if they approach you first.
 What I most like LinkedIn for though, is connecting with people of specific positions in companies I’d like to work with.

 I have Google Alerts set up to notify me when companies in my industry start rustling around (as a content strategist and writer, any product launch, merger, or acquisition is a good chance to start contacting people).
-I work mostly with marketing managers and directors, so I used LinkedIn to find out who’s in the position and to contact them (love the discount on LinkedIn Premium for this.)
+I work mostly with marketing managers and directors, and some creative directors, so I used LinkedIn to find out who’s in the position and to contact them (love the discount on LinkedIn Premium for this.)

 So don’t wait…set aside some time this week to beef up your LinkedIn freelancer profile (seriously…put it on your calendar right now.)
 If you want more tips on using social to build your freelance career, sign up right over there at the right for email updates of what’s going on here at BlackFreelance, as well as advice on laying the foundation of your freelance life.